Medicare-focused endocrine care

 • Endocrinology, Diabetes & Metabolism

-In older adults, endocrine conditions are often intertwined with other medical issues—kidney function, heart disease, medication interactions, fall risk, cognition, and frailty.
+Endocrine conditions are often intertwined with other medical issues—kidney function, heart disease, medication interactions, fall risk, cognition, and frailty.
 That can make “simple” lab abnormalities harder to correct safely.

 Endocrinology care is often built around: